ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 # Transfer

-This section allows you to **transfer** available product quantities from one of your stores to another, and generate transfer order documents.
+This section allows you to **transfer** available product quantities from one of your stores to another, and generate transfer orders.

 Transfering is useful when a particular store no longer needs certain quantities and has requested to move them to a different one.

-Upon every transfer, the sending store must generate a separate **issue order** to reflect the transferred quantities, while the recipient store must generate a **receive order**.
+Upon every transfer, the sending store must generate a separate **issue store transaction** to reflect the transferred quantities, while the recipient store must generate a **receipt store transaction**.
 Both documents can be generated through **Inventory Control** or similar modules.

 ### Prerequisites